roxmer/bibbox-documentation/docs/app-creators-manual.md

 * [applications.json](https://github.com/bibbox/application-store/blob/master/applications.json) maps a Github repository to a human readable name of the App

 * [eB3Kit.json](https://github.com/bibbox/application-store/blob/master/eB3Kit.json) puts the App into a specific **kit**.
-A **kit** defines the set of Apps together with metadata, which are displayed in the App store and can be installed in a BIBBOX instance.
-Today eB3kit is the default kit of the B3Afria project, in the future further kits can be defined.
+A **kit** defines ta group of Apps together with metadata, which are then displayed in the App store and can be installed in a BIBBOX instance.
+Today eB3kit is the default kit of the B3Afria project, in the future further kits will be defined.